Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/ShapeAndStroke.md

 ## Stroking
-Stroking enables you to draw the outline of shapes as well lines.
-You can simply add stroke properties to a shape if needed.<br>
+You can draw the outline of shapes by simply adding stroke property to a shape if needed.<br>
-Stroke supports both a solid color and a gradient fill and also 4 major properties<br> - `StrokeWidth`, `StrokeCap`, `StrokeJoin` and `StrokeDash`.
+Stroke supports both, a solid color and a gradient fill; it also 4 has major properties:<br> - `StrokeWidth`, `StrokeCap`, `StrokeJoin` and `StrokeDash`.
 <br>

 | StrokeCapType | Description                                                           |